 Kelp Noodles

-Another great way to get some kelp is through ‘kelp noodles,’ which you can use as a replacement for traditional wheat noodles.
+Another great, convenient way to consume kelp is through ‘kelp noodles,’ which you can use as a replacement for traditional wheat or rice noodles.

-You can either eat them raw or cook them, and you can use them alone or as part of a recipe.
+You can either eat kelp noodles raw or cook them, and you can then use them alone or as part of a recipe.

 You can buy kelp noodles from a range of places; Asian markets and health stores have them, and general grocery stores might stock them if you’re lucky.